DEVOTIONALS

 what do you think it means?
 It could mean that the longer the

-world exists, the more likely people will react in a certain way.
+world exists, the more likely more people will react as described

 Or, it could mean that the closer we get to the return of Jesus,